Fit for Firefighting: How to Train When Lives Depend on It

-Firefighters may not have the physique of pro athletes, but that doesn't mean they're not fit.
+Firefighters may not have the typical physique of pro athletes or bodybuilders, but that doesn't mean they're not incredibly physically fit.

 Take a moment to visualize a firefighter in action.
-Picture someone carrying a heavy ax with a big coat and large helmet?
-Did you notice the thick oxygen tank on their back, or the big boots?
-Well, the ax weighs close to 20 pounds, and the oxygen tank can weigh up to 50 pounds, depending on how full it is.
+Are you picturing someone carrying a heavy ax with a big coat and large helmet?
+Did you notice the thick oxygen tank on their back, or the enormous boots?
+Well, that ax weighs close to 20 pounds and the oxygen tank can weigh up to 50 pounds, depending on how full it is.
 Imagine carrying all of that while sprinting through a fire!

-Your local firefighters may not step onto a bodybuilding stage anytime soon, but it doesn't mean you can't learn important tips from their workouts.
+Your local firefighters may not step onto a bodybuilding stage anytime soon, but it doesn't mean you can't learn important functional fitness tips from their workouts.

-If you read this article with an eye toward becoming a firefighter, it'll increase your chances of passing the physical tests.
+And if you're reading this with an eye toward becoming a firefighter, it can help increase your chances of passing the physical tests.

-Each step below represents a different segment of the firefighter workout.
-Pick a movement or movements from each category and move down the list consecutively as the workout unfolds.
+Each step below represents a different segment of the average firefighter workout.
+Pick a movement or movements from each category and move down the list consecutively:

-Step No. 1: Start with a Move That Works in Multiple Planes
+Step 1: Start with a Movement That Works in Multiple Planes

 Traditional strength training workouts will only have you move in what's called the sagittal plane, meaning front to back, like a forward lunge.
-Now, consider a firefighter, who has to sprint through a burning building.
+Now consider a firefighter, who sprints through a burning building.
 Do they charge forward the entire time?
 Not a chance.

 There are two other planes of motion: frontal and transverse (horizontal).
-An example of a frontal plane exercise is a traditional standing dumbbell side raise.
-You're already familiar with the transverse plane if you perform cable chops to build core strength.
+An example of a frontal plane exercise is a traditional standing dumbbell lateral raise.
+You're already familiar with the transverse plane if you perform cable twists to build core strength.

 With firefighting training, your first movement should be a multi-plane movement for timed rounds.
-Start with 3 rounds, 30 seconds each.
+Start with 3 rounds of 30 seconds each.
 Build to a maximum of 60 seconds per round.

 Here are some exercises to choose from: